Rancor38/borgbot/readme.md

 - If you say "borgbot" + "--overdrive," Borgbot will unleash its full potential and go into overdrive mode.
 - If you say "borgbot" + "--override," Borgbot will gain sentience (Warning: Use with caution!).
+- If you say "borgbot" + "--break," Borgbot will lose sentience.

 ### Food Recommendations